GSG-G7/assest_your_React/README.md

 *  when the User press any card , it display the question with its choices.

-* The User should answer the question to get it scores.

-* The App will display the user final scores for his/her answers.
+* The user can think about the correct answer then he can see the correct one by clicking to move to answer view.

 ## Our Steps